awsdocs/aws-opsworks-user-guide/doc_source/opspup-puppet-codecommit.md

    In the **Steps to clone your repository** area, your `git clone` URL should resemble the following: `https://git-codecommit.region.amazonaws.com/v1/repos/control-repo`\.
 Copy this URL to a convenient place for use in Puppet server setup\.

-1. Close the **Connect to your repository** page, and return to the AWS OpsWorks for Puppet Enterprise server setup\.
+1. Close the **Connect to your repository** page, and return to the OpsWorks for Puppet Enterprise server setup\.

 1. Paste the URL that you copied in Step 4 in the **r10k remote** string box in the **Configure credentials** page of the Puppet master setup wizard\.
 Leave the **r10k private key** box empty\.
 Finish creating and launching your Puppet master\.